TurkeyWorld

 What exactly is an industrial city?

-An industrial city is a city with an industry-oriented economy with significant factories and other manufacturing facilities.
+An industrial city has an industry-oriented economy with significant factories and other manufacturing facilities.
 This category also includes towns whose industrial production contributes significantly to the city’s income.
-The population density is largest in Turkey’s industrial centers, where industrial operations are carried out.
+The population density is the largest in Turkey’s industrial centers, where industrial operations are carried out.
 The prevalence of numerous work options in these cities explains the high population density.

-Transportation, communication, and services are also well developed in these cities.
-We can think of Istanbul, Kocaali, or Bursa as examples.
-These few Turkish industrial cities contribute to the country’s economy by making the highest profit in exports, and they are extremely important in terms of added value and employment that they have produced for the country’s economy owing to their strong industry.
+Transportation, communication, and services are also well-developed in these cities.
+Istanbul, Kocaali, or Bursa are examples.
+These few Turkish industrial cities contribute to the country’s economy by making the highest export profit.
+Their strong industry makes them extremely important for added value and employment.
 A sizable portion of the working population in such cities is employed in the industrial sector.

 Istanbul

-Istanbul, Turkey’s greatest industrial city, is recognized as the export behemoth of the country and ranks top among Turkey’s industrial cities.
-When it comes to the cities where ISO 500 enterprises are based, Istanbul is without a doubt the most important industrial city in Turkey in terms of turnover.
+Istanbul, Turkey’s most fantastic industrial city, is recognized as the country’s export behemoth and ranks top among its industrial cities.
+Regarding the cities where ISO 500 enterprises are based, Istanbul is undoubtedly Turkey’s most important industrial city regarding turnover.

 Istanbul